weld-project/weld/python/grizzly/README.md

 $ python $WELD_HOME/python/grizzly/tests/numpyWeldTest  # For NumPy tests
 ```

-## Using Grizzly in a real workload
+## Using Grizzly in an application

 ### Data acquisition